 Document taxonomy revolutionizes your file organization and empowers your most important business processes.
 Read on for examples of taxonomy and its uses.

-Digital documents are great… if you can find what you need when you need it.
+Digital documents are great…if you can find what you need when you need it.
 Taxonomy is utilized in document management solutions to streamline an organization’s file structure and make files easy to find.

+What is taxonomy?
 At a high level, taxonomy consists of your file configuration (folders, subfolders, etc.) and indexing information (a way of profiling your documents so you can organize and search effectively).

 With DocuXplorer, different members of your team can quickly find any file without knowing where, how, or why it’s saved the way it is.